thomasChen9691/RPClearning/RPClearning/src/main/java/com/thomas/RpcVersion0/v0Summary.md

 # RpcVersion0 Summary

+#### **Background knowledge**

+- Java basics
+- Java socket programming introduction
+- The project is built using Maven, and only the lombok package is introduced for the time being

+#### Questions in this section

+- **What is RPC, and how to complete an RPC?**

+The **simplest** process of an RPC is that the client **calls** a method on the server, and the server returns the return value of the execution method to the client.
+Next, I will use an example of fetching data from a database to simulate a complete process of the RPC process.

+**Assume** that there is a service like the following:

+Server:

+1. There is a User table
+2. UserServiceImpl implements the UserService interface
+3. There is only one function in UserService for the time being: getUserByUserId(Integer id)

+Client:Pass an ID to the server, and the server queries the User object and returns it to the client

 ## Overview
 The `RpcVersion0` directory contains a simple implementation of a Remote Procedure Call (RPC) system.
 This system allows a client to request data from a server over a network.
 The design is straightforward and serves as a basic example of how RPC can be implemented in Java.